Economy of Cuba: Renewables

 Renewable energy has become a major priority as the government has promoted wind and solar power.
 Under a March 2017 law, the Cuban government has begun to roll out solar panels to every home in Cuba.
-The crucial challenge the Energy Revolution program will face is developing sustainable energy in Cuba but, take into account a country that's continuing to develop, an economic sanction and the detrimental effects of hurricanes that hit this country.
+The crucial challenge the Energy Revolution program will face is developing sustainable energy in Cuba while also accounting for the challenges presented by economic sanctions, the detrimental effects of hurricanes that hit the country, and the nature of Cuba as a developing nation.